Bubbles kick off primordial black holes to form more binaries: Forming PBH binaries with relative velocities

-First of all, let us set up some conventions.
-A sphere centered around a PBH with a radius $x_\mathrm{max}= \frac{4}{3} \bar{x}$ is called a ``marginal sphere'', inside which a neighboring PBH is assumed to exist with a uniform possibility.
-The other sphere centered around the PBH with a radius $x=f^{1/3} \bar{x}$ is called an ``attractive sphere'' (or decoupling region), inside which a neighboring PBH will form a binary with the central PBH.
+In order to compute the probability of these bound states to form, let us first set up some conventions.
+A sphere centered around a PBH with a radius $x_\mathrm{max}$ is called a ``marginal sphere'', inside which a neighboring PBH is assumed to exist with a uniform probability.
+Denoting $\bar{x}$ as the average comoving separation of two neighboring PBHs, there must be a proportional factor $W$ such that $x_\mathrm{max}= W \bar{x}$ as a result of dimensional analysis.
+Since one PBH is fixed at the center $\Vec{x}_c=0$, and the neighboring PBH appears uniformly probable inside the marginal sphere satisfying $|x|<x_\mathrm{max}$, the value of $\bar{x}$ can be evaluated as

+which simply implies $W=4/3$.
+Another sphere centered around the PBH with a radius $x=f^{1/3} \bar{x}$ is called an ``attractive sphere'' (or decoupling region), inside which a neighboring PBH will form a binary with the central PBH.
 The marginal sphere and attractive sphere are illustrated in Fig.~\ref{fig:marginal sphere} with the red circle and gray shaded region, respectively.
-The black dashed circle presents an average distance to the central PBH from a neighboring PBH.
+The black dashed circle presents an average separation to the central PBH from a neighboring PBH.

 Suppose now the two PBHs are gained with a velocity of the same norm $v$ but with two randomly distributed directions as is shown in Fig.~\ref{fig:two velocities}.
 The relative velocity would be given by the summation of two velocity vectors, where $v$ will be assumed to be small enough so that the special relativity effect is negligible.
 Thus, an effective picture can be taken that the center PBH moves with a relative velocity and the neighboring PBH stays at rest inside the marginal sphere as is shown in Fig.~\ref{fig:the relative velocity}.
 Since the norm of the relative velocity is uniformly distributed from $0$ to $2v$, then the center PBH will move with an average relative velocity $v$ in the later discussions.